daleonpz/Notes/fh-dortmund/01-DPS.md

 ## Optimization
 - When a parallel software is optimal? fulfills all the optimization requirements
 - What does optimal means? depends on the application
-- In order to optimize software, we need a specific goal ( lowerst energy consumption, for instance)
+- In order to optimize software, we need a specific goal ( lowest energy consumption, for instance)
 - We refer these goals as "quality attributes" or "optimization goals"
 - How can software be optimized?
 Degrees of freedom or design space
     - Allocation executable software to cores (pthreads for example)